 Potential Career Paths

-Department of Psychology doctoral program graduates go on to join clinical practices and start businesses, perform research, win Fulbright scholarships, teach, consult and take their skills to companies all over the world.
+Department of Psychological and Brain Sciences doctoral program graduates go on to join clinical practices and start businesses, perform research, win Fulbright scholarships, teach, consult and take their skills to companies all over the world.
 Our graduates have been employed at hundreds of prestigious health care facilities, universities, businesses and nonprofits, including:

 - Booz Allen Hamilton